MSN Programs in Maryland

 Traditional, on-campus MSN programs available in Maryland allow students to learn in lectures taught by live professors.
 This program format gives students an opportunity to network with fellow students.
 Many also value the face-to-face contact with an instructor which makes him or her appear to be more accessible.
 The downsides to these programs are that there is a small number of students admitted each year and students are required to travel to campus at specified times in order to attend classes.

-Online programs do not allow students to have face-to-face contact with instructors and fellow students.
+Online programs don't always enable students to have face-to-face contact with instructors and fellow students.
 This program format attempts to mimic traditional programs in order to be as effective as possible, and many people have great experiences with distance learning.
 Online programs provide greater flexibility, as students can complete classes and coursework at any time around the clock, and anywhere in the country.
 For some, these programs are much easier to balance with a busy schedule.

 One accredited online MSN program is that Maryland residents can take advantage of is that offered by Georgetown University.
 This program allows students to choose from the following areas of study: AG-Acute Care NP/CNS, Family NP, Nurse Anesthesia, Nurse Educator, and Nurse Midwife/Women's Health NP.
 Students are required to complete 35-49 credits over 12-24 months full-time or 24-26 months part-time, depending on the chosen specialty.

-Capella University's online MSN program also offers many specialties, including diabetes nursing, general nursing, gerontology nursing, nurse educator, and nursing leader and administration.
-This MSN curriculum ranges from 56-57 credits, and most specialty tracks also include a clinical component.
+Capella University's online MSN program also offers many specializations, including care coordination, nursing education, nursing informatics and nursing leadership and administration.
+This MSN curriculum ranges from 54-66 credits, and most specialty tracks also include a clinical component.